citp/privacy-policy-historical/r/re/res/restorationhardware.com.md

-> *The following text is extracted and transformed from the restorationhardware.com privacy policy that was archived on 2013-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130609053812id_/http%3A//www.restorationhardware.com/customer-service/privacy-policy.jsp%3Fcm_sp%3Dglobal_footer_store-_-privacy_press-_-NA%26link%3Dbotnav_privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the restorationhardware.com privacy policy that was archived on 2014-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140622013739id_/http%3A//www.restorationhardware.com/customer-service/privacy-policy.jsp) for the most accurate reproduction.*

 # Privacy Policy | Restoration Hardware

-## **Last Updated: December 16, 2011**
+## **Last Updated: November 8 2013**

 ## **RESTORATION HARDWARE PRIVACY POLICY**

 Restoration Hardware, Inc. (" **Restoration Hardware** " or " **we** ") values its customers and respects your privacy, and wants you to be familiar with how we collect, use and disclose information.
-This Privacy Policy describes our practices in connection with information that we collect through our stores, call centers, websites and distribution centers operated by or on behalf of Restoration Hardware, including the websites located at [www.restorationhardware.com](http://www.restorationhardware.com/ "Restoration Hardware") and [www.rhbabyandchild.com](http://www.rhbabyandchild.com/ "RH Baby & Child") and other websites that we own and control and which contain a link to this Privacy Policy (each such website is hereinafter individually referred to as the " **Site** ").
+This Privacy Policy describes our practices in connection with information that we collect through our galleries, call centers, websites and distribution centers operated by or on behalf of Restoration Hardware, including the websites located at [www.restorationhardware.com](http://www.restorationhardware.com/ "Restoration Hardware") and [www.rhbabyandchild.com](http://www.rhbabyandchild.com/ "RH Baby & Child") and other websites that we own and control and which contain a link to this Privacy Policy (each such website is hereinafter individually referred to as the " **Site** ").
 This Privacy Policy extends to Restoration Hardware and all of our brands, such as Restoration Hardware Baby and Child, Restoration Hardware Outlet, Restoration Hardware Clearance Centers, Restoration Hardware Contract and Restoration Hardware Trade.

 We encourage you to read this Privacy Policy before using the Site or providing Personal Information to us.
 By using the Site or providing Personal Information to us, you agree to the terms and conditions of this Privacy Policy.